 The Derry Area School District has procedures and professional staff in place so that parents can request an evaluation should they think their child may have a disability.
 By state regulations, the school district is required to complete a multi-disciplinary evaluation within 60 days.
 This time frame excludes the summer months when school is not in session.
-For information about procedures applicable to your child, contact the school's counselor your child attends or the Director of Special Services.
+For information about procedures applicable to your child, contact your child's school counselor or the Director of Special Services.
 Parents of preschool age children, age 3 through 5, may request an evaluation by calling the Westmoreland Intermediate Unit at 724-836-2460.